mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 24 - Boolean Coercions/readme.md

 ![Code Smell 24 - Boolean Coercions](Code%20Smell%2024%20-%20Boolean%20Coercions.jpg)

-*Booleans should be just True and false*
+*Booleans should be just True and False*

 > TL;DR: Don't do magic castings to boolean.
-You will regret on a friday nigth.
+You will regret it on a Friday night.

 # Problems

 - Hiding Errors

-- Accidental complexity coupled to one particular language.
+- Accidental complexity coupled with one particular language.

 - Readability

-- Difficulty to hop among languages.
+- Difficulty hopping among languages.

 - [IFs](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/How%20to%20Get%20Rid%20of%20Annoying%20IFs%20Forever/readme.md)